Housing & Houselessness

 Learn by Doing: Coro views leadership as a practice; you should be ready to learn by doing with sessions as opportunities to lay the foundation; you will gain the most by taking the skills, tools, and frameworks and practicing/adapting them in your professional roles.

-Thanks to generous support from Cedars-Sinai, Coro Southern California is able to offer HHLN to participants for a significantly reduced program fee of only $250.
+Thanks to generous support from Cedars-Sinai, and JPMorgan Chase & Co., Coro Southern California is able to offer HHLN to participants for a significantly reduced program fee of only $250 (subsidized and discounted from $7,500).

-The generous financial support of HHLN’s sponsors and program fee covers:
+The generous financial support of HHLN’s sponsors and the program fee covers:

-- About 60 hours of expert facilitated learning, materials, and instruction
+- Over 60 hours of expert facilitated learning, materials, and instruction

-- 7 meals during the Opening Leadership Retreat
+- All meals during the Opening Leadership Retreat

 - Interpersonal Leadership Styles™ assessment and materials